jevancjk/VigilanceHub/README.md

 # VigilanceHub
-This is a repository for ICT4001 - Capstone Project.

 VigilanceHub is a cybersecurity awareness training platform that caters to users of all backgrounds.
 It integrates engaging training topics, quizzes and a discussion forum for users to chat with each other.
 Fundamental topics such as phishing awareness, password security and data protection are some of the areas covered in the training materials.

 ## Setting Up